backupbrew/switchbrew/Error Applet.md

 [IStorage](AM%20services#IStorage.md##IStorage "wikilink") inputs and no output.

+All errors displayed by this applet get logged and can be viewed under 'Settings' \> 'Support' \> 'Error History'.

 ## ErrorConfig

 This has size 0x1018 and contains the error code, a short description of